Omer Khalifa: Running career

 Khalifa studied at Loughborough University during the same time when Sebastian Coe and David Moorcroft studied.
 During his career in competitive running he was 1.77 meters tall and weighed 64 kilograms.

+He won the British AAA Championships title in the 800 metres event at the 1980 AAA Championships.

 In popular culture

 Khalifa is the protagonist of the 1988 video game The Race Against Time.